soulcramer/kamekamo-gradle-plugin/README.md

 SGP expects there to be a `libs` version catalog.

 The following versions are required to be set the above catalog.
-Their docs can be found in `SlackVersions.kt`.
+Their docs can be found in `KameKamoVersions.kt`.
 - `jdk`

 The following plugins are applied by default but can be disabled if you don't need them.

-- Gradle's test retry – `slack.auto-apply.test-retry`
+- Gradle's test retry – `kamekamo.auto-apply.test-retry`
-- Spotless – `slack.auto-apply.spotless`
+- Spotless – `kamekamo.auto-apply.spotless`
-- Detekt – `slack.auto-apply.detekt`
+- Detekt – `kamekamo.auto-apply.detekt`
-- NullAway – `slack.auto-apply.nullaway`
+- NullAway – `kamekamo.auto-apply.nullaway`
-- Android Cache Fix – `slack.auto-apply.cache-fix`
+- Android Cache Fix – `kamekamo.auto-apply.cache-fix`

 License
 --------